AustinDidierTran/sportfolios-stable/README.md

 \q
 ```

+### Setup db migration pm2

-Once this is done, you will need to create a knexfile.js with your own configuration.
+In sportfolios-stable, create a knexfile.js with your own configuration.
 It should look like this:

 ```javascript
 const path = require('path');